adityakusupati/Research_CV_Template/README.md

 Works seamlessly in online LaTeX editors just by uploading the tex/zip file or can be compiled using the Makefile which only needs pdflatex.

-Anyone can use this template for non-commercial use: which basically covers most of the cases we use our CVs.
+Anyone can use this template for non-commercial use: which basically covers most cases we use our CVs for.